 - If a buyer needs to obtain financing for a transaction involving a public company, how is this dealt with in the transaction documents?
 What are the typical obligations of the seller to assist in the buyer's financing?

-Allard Metzelaar and Willem Beek provide answers to a range of questions about public mergers and acquisitions in the Netherlands in their article ‘Public M&A in the Netherlands’ which has been published in Getting the Deal Through.
+Willem Beek provides answers to a range of questions about public mergers and acquisitions in the Netherlands in their article ‘Public M&A in the Netherlands’ which has been published in Getting the Deal Through.

 Read the full article